-Mark your calendars for the 5th International Marine Conservation Congress (IMCC5) which will be held in the beautiful city of Kuching in Sarawak!
+The 5th International Marine Conservation Congress (IMCC5) will be held in the beautiful city of Kuching in Sarawak!
 This conference will bring together marine conservationists from many walks of life including but not limited to marine conservation scientists, practitioners, teachers, policy makers, and journalists.
-Join us all in the middle of the Indo-Pacific as we come together to help "Make Marine Science Matter!"
+Join us in the middle of the Indo-Pacific as we come together to help "Make Marine Science Matter!"

 4th International Marine Conservation Congress